 On average, you can expect to pay around $6,000 for a single head heat pump, $10,000 for a multi-head unit and $14,000 for a variable speed central system.
 Cold climate heat pumps typically cost between $15,000-$20,000.
 And you’ll be pleased to know there are rebates available for qualified products.

 Like any product, not all heat pumps are created equal.
 Apart from being less efficient, many cheaper models are also very noisy, so look for a low decibel (dB) rating and invest in a reputable brand that you can rely on for the next 10-15 years.

-And of course, when you factor in your energy savings over that period, your new heat pump should comfortably pay for itself.
-Plus, if you ever sell your home, a heat pump is definitely a desirable feature.
+And of course, when you factor in your energy savings over that period, your new heat pump should comfortably pay for itself if you’ve previously been heating your home with electric baseboards.
+Plus, if you ever sell your home, a heat pump is a desirable feature.